Y7K4/y7k4.github.io/_posts/2021-03-23-alias-method.md

 ### Uniform distribution

 Let's get started with a simple example where `p = [0.2, 0.2, 0.2, 0.2, 0.2]`.
-The sampling is equivalent to randomly drop a pin in the following horizontal bars, and select the corresponding index.
+The sampling is equivalent to randomly dropping a pin in the following horizontal bars, and select the corresponding index.

 <div id="div-1"></div>